 - Authorize Credit Check and Submit

-- An electronic confirmation will be transmitted to UNCG’s Financial Aid Office.
+- An electronic confirmation will be transmitted to UNCG’s Office of Financial Aid and Scholarships.
 If the PLUS loan is credit approved, it will be added to the student’s financial aid award.

 - If the PLUS loan is credit denied, the borrower may opt to find an endorser for the PLUS loan.
-Please contact the UNCG Financial Aid Office if an endorser will be used.
+Please contact the UNCG Office of Financial Aid and Scholarships if an endorser will be used.

 - A separate, Master Promissory Note must be completed for all students borrowing a Federal Direct Graduate or Parent PLUS loan.
 The MPN can be completed here.
 (Parents must sign the MPN for the Parent PLUS Loan.)